ParallelMaths/parallel/pages/9-23-more-water-jugs.md

 ---

-A tetrahedron has 4 faces, which all join each other, so you will require 4 different colours.
+A tetrahedron has 4 faces, which all share an edge in common, so you will require 4 different colours.
 :::

 ::: problem id=1_3 marks=2